-As automation and robotics systems become more available, efficient and affordable, supply chain entities, from warehouses to manufacturers, are leveraging the technology more the ever before.
+As automation and robotics systems become more available, efficient, and affordable, supply chain entities, from warehouses to manufacturers, are leveraging the technology more than ever.

-How are warehouses, manufacturers, packagers and other companies getting their money's worth when it comes to robotics?
-There are many benefits that make the switch to automation a smart move.
+How are warehouses, manufacturers, packagers, and other companies getting their money's worth for robotics?
+Many benefits make the switch to automation a smart move.

-As those workers leave the workforce, they are being replaced by younger generations, and recent data shows that workers ages 25-34 have average tenures of only 2.8 years.
+As those workers leave the workforce, younger generations replace them.
+Recent data shows that workers ages 25-34 have average tenures of only 2.8 years.

 Supply chain operations are active 24/7/365.
-Warehousing, manufacturing and delivery operations must be efficient, especially in the age of ecommerce, where customers are demanding faster delivery for online orders.
-Human workers have downtime; they take breaks, sick days, vacation, etc., and they work less efficiently than robotic counterparts.
-98% of companies in a recent survey said that a single hour of downtime can cost up to $100,000.
-Robotic solutions provide greater efficiency while heavily reducing downtime across the entire supply chain.
+Warehousing, manufacturing, and delivery operations must be efficient, especially in the e-commerce age, where customers demand faster delivery for online orders.
+Human workers have downtime; they take breaks, sick days, vacations, etc., and work less efficiently than their robotic counterparts.
+98% of companies in a recent survey said that a single hour of downtime could cost up to $100,000.
+Automated solutions provide greater efficiency while reducing downtime across the entire supply chain.

-OSHA estimates that employers pay a $1 billion in direct workers’ compensation costs per week.
+OSHA estimates employers pay $1 billion in direct workers’ compensation costs per week.
 This doesn’t even include indirect costs of “training replacement employees, accident investigation and implementation of corrective measures, lost productivity, repairs of damaged equipment and property, and costs associated with lower employee morale and absenteeism,” says OSHA.
-As robotics technology becomes more advanced, safety is heavily increased.
-The repetitive work performed by robots has been shown to reduce workplace injuries and time taken off by making work easier and safer, all while reducing the risk of musculoskeletal injuries workers commonly suffer.
+As robotics technology advances, the workplace's need for safety is crucial.
+The repetitive work performed by robots reduces workplace injuries and time taken off by employees.
+Automation makes work safer while reducing the risk of musculoskeletal injuries workers commonly suffer.

-One misconception of robotics and automation is that the technologies are putting hard-working employees into the unemployment line.
-Years of research has found the opposite to be true.
-Modern “cobotics” has humans working safely alongside robotic counterparts to increase production capabilities, and it’s helping employees reach new heights in their careers.
-As robots take the menial, repetitive, day-to-day tasks from human workers, those workers are receiving training in working alongside them, increasing their capabilities and skills.
+One misconception of robotics and automation is that the technologies put hard-working employees out of work.
+Years of research have found the opposite true.
+Modern “robotics” has humans working safely alongside robotic counterparts to increase production capabilities, helping employees reach new heights in their careers.
+As robots take the menial, repetitive, day-to-day tasks from human workers, they receive training in working alongside them, increasing their capabilities and skills.
 As a rule, robots are best for removing employees from activities that are Hot, Heavy, or Hazardous, places where the human body may break down long term.

-Robotics are also providing new career pathways for people with disabilities and limited mobility.
-As the technology advances, safety is becoming extremely well managed and systematic.
-Many robots have functional safety built in, and combining those capabilities with automation safety solutions like light curtains, area sensors, safety PLCs and relays, door switches and safety mats are making cobotics safer, more productive solutions for supply chain entities.
+Robotics also provides new career pathways for people with disabilities and limited mobility.
+As technology advances, safety is becoming extremely well-managed and systematic.
+Many robots have functional safety built in, and combining those capabilities with automation safety solutions like light curtains, area sensors, safety PLCs and relays, door switches, and safety mats is making robotics safer and more productive solutions for supply chain entities.